DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 <app-data key="userData" data="{{storedUser}}"></app-data>
 ```

-We can now add the `app-data` element whereever we need access to this global data.
+We can now add the `app-data` element to any other components that need access to this global data.
 All instances will be notified when the data is changed.
+(Don't forget `iron-localstorage` is also necessary in such cases to prevent incorrect authentication behavior on return visits.)